w7978708wen/Membership-Program-Analysis-/README.md

 The ANOVA output produced a p-value of 0.97, which is substantially greater than the significance level (α = 0.05).
 Therefore, I fail to reject the null hypothesis.
 Based on the sample data, there is insufficient statistical evidence to conclude that program satisfaction differs across cities.
 This conclusion is also consistent with the output table, which shows relatively similar mean satisfaction ratings across the cities.
 <br><br>
 From a business perspective, this suggests that customer satisfaction with the membership program is relatively consistent across geographic locations, suggesting that we should explore other factors that may impact membership program satisfaction scores.

+<h2>Business Question 2.
+Factors that have an impact on satisfaction</h2>